elastic/fleet-server/README.md

 }
 ```

-Than configure your Kibana with
+Then configure your Kibana with
 ```
 elasticsearch.username: 'kibana_fleet_system'
 elasticsearch.password: 'changeme'